High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 The boundary condition at $x=0$ now gives

 and therefore

 This transcendental equation has an infinite number of solutions, i.e.~there are an infinite number of $k$ values that satisfy the equation, as illustrated in Fig.~\ref{Fig:ModeFrequencyTranscendentalEquation}.
 These solutions characterize the TLR modes.
-We will analyze various properties of the solutions below.
+As we will show with a detailed analysis below, the mode current profiles are modified from the form illustrated in Fig.~\ref{Fig:ModeDiagram}(a) to that illustrated in Fig.~\ref{Fig:ModeDiagram}(b).